 The ‘Red Arrow’ is the insignia of the 32D Infantry Division, and now the 32D Infantry Brigade.
-The 32D Division was created in 1917, comprised of National Guard units from Wisconsin and Michigan, to take part in "The Great War" or "The World War", now referred to as World War I (WWI).
+The 32D Division was created in 1917, comprised of National Guard units from Wisconsin and Michigan, to take part in “The Great War” or “The World War,” now referred to as World War I (WWI).

 The insignia consists of a red arrow piercing a horizontal line.
-This is to symbolize the fact that the 32D Division penetrated every German line of defense that it faced during WWI, or, in the words of the Division’s WWI history, the division "shot through every line the Boche put before them".
+This is to symbolize the fact that the 32D Division penetrated every German line of defense that it faced during WWI, or, in the words of the Division’s WWI history, the division “shot through every line the Boche put before them.”
 In essence the insignia is simply the combination of two military map symbols, the arrow to denote the axis of advance, and the horizontal line to denote the front line of the enemy.
 The ‘Red Arrow’ insignia was officially approved for the 32D Division on 11 November of 1918.

-MG William G. Haan, commander of the 32D Division for most of its WWI service, felt that 14 October 1918 was the day that the Division earned the title of the ‘Red Arrow’ Division.
+Maj.
+Gen. William G. Haan, Commander of the 32D Division for most of its WWI service, felt that 14 October 1918 was the day that the Division earned the title of the ‘Red Arrow’ Division.
 That is the day the Division completed its penetration of the vaunted Kriemhilde Stellung, a massive, seemingly impenetrable, German trench system.
 The Division pierced this line near the town of Romagne during the Meuse-Argonne Campaign.
-After the war he wrote "Perhaps most of you have been told why the barred arrow was adopted as the Division insignia.
+After the war he wrote “Perhaps most of you have been told why the barred arrow was adopted as the Division insignia.
 Here [Romagne] is an example of how the Division made an arrow of itself and shot forward always at the critical moment.
 This was by no means the only time; it did the same thing in the two other battles in which it fought: the Second Battle of the Marne and the Battle of Juvigny.
 In the first it arrowed forward and captured the town of Fismes; with the Tenth French Army in the same way it captured the strong position of Juvigny, in both cases sticking its point forward arrow-like and exposing its flanks to get these positions.”